Seahawks impressions: Wait until real offense shows up before making judgments

 The Raiders played it similarly as Nathan Peterman, listed as the third-team QB behind Derek Carr and Marcus Mariota, got the start and played almost the entire game.

-Not that the Raiders didn’t try to make a big deal of what was the first game in two-year-old Allegiant Stadium with fans.
-Marie Osmond sang the anthem and Carlos Santana, who was part of a ribbon-cutting ceremony earlier in the day, played a live set at halftime.
+Not that the Raiders didn’t try to make a big deal of what was the first game in two-year-old Allegiant Stadium with fans — Marie Osmond sang the anthem and Carlos Santana, who was part of a ribbon-cutting ceremony earlier in the day, played a live set at halftime.

 Otherwise, this was a mostly not-ready-for-prime time affair.